UndeadRat22/ComputerGraphicsCourse/3/readme.md

 ## The Task

-Draw a cylinder using randomized points contained within the cylinder area.
+Draw a cylinder using randomized points contained within the cylinder volume.

 ## How to launch